marcwebbie/pyfetcher/README.md

 ```

-## Crawn and save urllist to a file
+## Crawn and save urllist to a file:

 ```bash
 pyfetcher -o <output_filename>
 ```

-## Crawn and return urllist as json
+## Crawn and return urllist as json:

 ```bash
 pyfetcher -j
 ```

-## Crawn and save urllist as json to a file
+## Crawn and save urllist as json to a file:

 ```bash
 pyfetcher -j -o
 ```

 # As a library